Block-Star-Logic/open-roles/blockchain_near/BUILDER.md

-# Open Roles on NEAR
+# Open Roles on NEAR - Builders Guide

-This provides support the Open Roles on the NEAR blockchain
+This guide has been prepared for Builders on the NEAR blockchain